simardeep1792/HadoopCourse/README.md

 * How to integrate an actual MySQL database to your Hadoop cluster.
     * We will use Scoop to get MySQL data
+*	It is made to work with large datasets.
+*	When you export data from database into HADOOP.
+*	Kick off the mappers
+*	Mappers will communicate into HDFS and populate the data into csv

 * ![sqoop](./images/sqoop.PNG)
 * ![sqoop2](./images/sqoop2.PNG)